tomekc/cartography_workshop/ddd_intro.md

 ## How to build domain model?

 ^[KS]
-- lets build our model
+- lets build our model. how?
-- we did research.
+- research.
 Evans, Vernone.
 - month ago we havent complete tool for domain mapping.
+- experiment

 ---